fledge-iot/fledge/tests/system/python/fledge/plugins/south/imagetest/readme.rst

 Fledge South ImageTest
 ***********************

-This directory contains a South plugin that implements an 8 bit per pixel test image
+This directory contains a South plugin that implements 8, 16 or 24 bits per pixel test image